thuliteio/getdoks.org/content/docs/start-here/project-structure.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---

-This guide will show you how a Doks project is organized and what the different files in your project do.

 Doks projects generally follow the same file and directory structure as other Thulite projects.
 See [Thulite' project structure documentation](https://docs.thulite.io/basics/project-structure/) for more detail.